-The traveler is aware it is only a matter of time until the branch will break and he will tumble into the claws of the dragon.
+The traveler is aware it is only a matter of time before the branch will break, and he will tumble into the claws of the dragon.
 However, as he desperately looks around, he notices that some nearby leaves have several drops of honey on them.
 Pendulous in the air, the traveler licks the drops of honey on the leaves.

 Most of us, at least once, will broach the subject of mortality.
 For many, thinking about it is depressing and a little pointless – “It is unavoidable, why worry?”
 Some, however, see the conception of death, as personified in Tolstoy’s fable, as needlessly scary and fundamentally erroneous.

-In his book, Being and Time, the German philosopher Martin Heidegger explores our relationship with mortality, particularly the “authentic” and “inauthentic” relationship with it.
+In his book Being and Time, the German philosopher Martin Heidegger explores our relationship with mortality, particularly the “authentic” and “inauthentic” relationship with it.
 The philosopher suggests that what it is to be human is fundamentally connected with time.
-Human beings are temporal beings – born into a world that preceded us with its culture and politics, its history already written, and to comprehend this world we partake in numerous projects to get by.
-We may build a house, get married, and in doing so, we put ourselves on a path aiming towards some particular future.
+Human beings are temporal beings – born into a world that preceded us with its culture and politics, its history already written, and to comprehend this world, we partake in numerous projects to get by.
+We may build a house, or get married, and in doing so, we put ourselves on a path aiming towards some particular future.

 Heidegger’s thought is that we are essentially finite beings, meaning that an “authentic” human life can only be found by confronting who we are and trying to find meaning in our death.
 The ancient maxim “to philosophize is to learn how to die” captures this point.
 An authentic relation to our mortality frees us from the “they-self” to which our individuality is often compromised, in part by revealing to us that we are indeed a part of them.